SmartForest-no/ForestFormer3D/readme.md

 ## 💡Note on training GPU requirements

 The training was run on a single A100 GPU.
 If you're using a GPU with less memory, try reducing the cylinder radius in the config to prevent OOM.

+---
+## 📝 License
+This project is licensed under the GNU Affero General Public License v3.0 (AGPLv3).
+You may use, modify, and distribute this software under the terms of the license.

+👉 See the [LICENSE](./LICENSE) file for full details.